Where Is the Defroster Located in a Car?

 A car defroster removes condensation from the windshield and windows of your car.
 It also removes frost, snow, and ice that form on the window glass at low temperatures.
 The defroster improves visibility by keeping the glass clear.

 There are two types of car defrosters according to their location and operation.
 The front defroster blows hot air from the HVAC system onto the windshield, warming up the glass.
-Meanwhile, the rear defroster sends a current through the wires inside the rear window glass.
+Meanwhile, the rear defroster sends a current through the wires on the inside surface of the rear window glass.
 The current heats the wires, increasing the temperature of the glass surrounding them.

 Tips on How to Access the Front Defroster